AlexGalhardo/Python-CLI-Turn-Based-RPG/README.md

 <h3 align="center">🧙‍♂️ Python CLI RPG 🧙‍♂️</h3>

 ## UPDATE 2022
-#### You can se the new TypeScript CLI RPG 2.0 version refactored from this python project here: https://github.com/AlexGalhardo/TypeScript-CLI-RPG
+#### You can se the new TypeScript CLI RPG 2.0 version I'm refactoring from this python project here: https://github.com/AlexGalhardo/TypeScript-CLI-RPG

 ## Introduction